andyjagoe/ipfs-devgrants/open-grants/open-proposal-web3-analytics.md

 * Dashboard Builder / UI

 [Here is how the system works, with links to source code and the prototype.](https://docs.google.com/document/d/1fCYnOMHetbfH4MvWoPs-e0KHHTIzgwF1IrWBAqSmU08/edit?usp=sharing)

+The purpose of this grant is to allow me to finish the project and deploy it to mainnet.

 ## Value